Ford F-150 years to avoid — most common problems

 The eleventh generation of F-150s is the last one Ford manufactured using a gasoline pushrod V6.

-The worst F-150s this generation produced are of the 2004 to 2006 model years.
-Many drivers attest that the 2004 model is the worst in the entire product series.
-It is well-known as an engineering nightmare with its faulty window regulators that caused the windows to crash into the car and its bad spark plug symptoms.
+It is well-known as an engineering nightmare with its faulty window regulators that caused the windows to crash into the car and its bad spark plug symptoms and this often reflected the engine’s performance.

 The engine used for this generation was prone to developing several problems, with its common one producing a continuous knocking sound.
 One would think the 2005 model solved a few of the 2004 problems, but it inherited most of them instead, causing Ford to recall up to 14 of the vehicles.